netidx/netidx-book/src/overview.md

    It then checks that it's constructed auth token matches the one the subscriber presented.
-Since the subscriber does not know the secret the publisher shared with the resolver server it is computationally infeasable for the subscriber to generate a valid hash value for an arbitrary path or permissions, therefore checking this hash is an effective proof that the resolver cluster really gave the subscriber the permissions it is claiming to have.
+Since the subscriber does not know the secret the publisher shared with the resolver server it is computationally infeasible for the subscriber to generate a valid hash value for an arbitrary path or permissions, therefore checking this hash is an effective proof that the resolver cluster really gave the subscriber the permissions it is claiming to have.